AbisheK0726/eng130-microservices/README.md

 ### Alias for Docker

 1. Open the Git Bash as an administrator.
-2. Run the following command to create an alias for docker.
+2. Run the following command to create an alias for docker

 ```bash
 alias docker="winpty docker"